-Delegates representing ITU Member States agreed at the World Radiocommunication Conference (WRC-19) in Sharm el-Sheikh, Egypt, to adopt an innovative new milestone-based approach for the deployment of non-geostationary satellite (NGSO) systems in specific radio-frequency bands and services.
+ITU Member States at the World Radiocommunication Conference (WRC-19) in Sharm el-Sheikh, Egypt, adopted an innovative new milestone-based approach for the deployment of non-geostationary satellite (non-GSO) systems in specific radio-frequency bands and services.

-The agreement reached at WRC-19 establishes regulatory procedures for the deployment of NGSOs, including mega-constellations in low-Earth orbit.
+The agreement reached at WRC-19 established regulatory procedures for the deployment of non-GSO systems, including mega-constellations in low-Earth orbit.

 Under the newly adopted regulatory regime, these systems will have to deploy 10% of their constellation within 2 years after the end of the current regulatory period for bringing into use, 50% within 5 years and complete the deployment within 7 years.

-The milestone-based approach will provide a regulatory mechanism to help ensure that the Master International Frequency Register reasonably reflects the actual deployment of such NGSO satellite systems in specific radio-frequency bands and services.
+The milestone-based approach will provide a regulatory mechanism to help ensure that the Master International Frequency Register (MIFR) reasonably reflects the actual deployment of such non-GSO satellite systems in specific radio-frequency bands and services.

-Filings for frequency assignments to NGSO satellite systems composed of hundreds to thousands of satellites have been received by ITU since 2011, in particular in frequency bands allocated to the fixed-satellite service (FSS) or the mobile-satellite service (MSS).
+Filings for frequency assignments to non-GSO satellite systems composed of hundreds to thousands of satellites have been received by ITU since 2011, in frequency bands allocated to the fixed-satellite service (FSS) or the mobile-satellite service (MSS).

-The Conference also specifically called for further studies by ITU on tolerances for certain orbital characteristics of NGSO space stations of the fixed-satellite, mobile-satellite and broadcasting satellite services as well as for the possible development of post-milestone procedures.
+The Conference also specifically called for further studies by ITU-R on tolerances for certain orbital characteristics of non-GSO space stations of the fixed-satellite, mobile-satellite, and broadcasting-satellite services to account for potential differences between the notified and deployed orbital characteristics,